open-source-contributions/ns-api-event-client-php/README.md

 Via a *magic* method call:

 ```
-# The method name represents the Lambda
+# The method name represents the target of the notification (website or group)
-# function's path fragment of the endpoint

 $client->website(
     123456789,                // Website ID to send an event to